Documents for minors travelling in the EUCoronavirus: safely resuming travel

-There are no EU rules on this matter, each EU country decides whether or not it requires such documents.
-Check, before the child travels, the requirements of the country you are travelling both from and to:Choose country
+There are no EU rules on this matter, each EU country decides if it requires the child to have an official authorisation from their parent(s) or guardian.
+Check the exact rules for the countries you are travelling to and from.

-Bear in mind that, even where a country does not require minors to carry such an authorisation to leave or enter its territory, other countries they transit through may still ask them to show one.
+Bear in mind that, even if a country does not require minors to carry an official authorisation to leave or enter its territory, other countries they transit through may ask the child to show one.

-When travelling by air it is highly recommended that you check with the airlines beforehand as many require such authorisations and have their own specific forms for this purpose.
+When travelling by air it is highly recommended that you check with the airlines before departing as many require official authorisations and have their own specific forms for this purpose.